VsVim/VsVim/Documentation/Supported Features.md

 - &gt;&gt;
 - ==

+## Marks and Registers

+Most marks and registers that vim automatically manages, are supported.

 ## Commands

 - substitute
 - global (g) and converse (v)
 - Ex-commands to (m)ove, (co)py, (d)elete and join lines
 - practically all forms of ranges: line numbers (incl. relative), marks and pattern(!)
-- mapping: all map, unmap, remap and mapclear commands
+- mapping: all map, unmap, remap and mapclear commands (not for commandmode: cnoremap ...)
 - normal: execute key sequence in normal mode
 - registers
 - cwindow